pendulumswing/DNA-Viewer/readme.md

 **`webpack.common.js`**

 ### commands
-Webpack functionality is initiated through the **`package.json`** file, also in the project root.
+Webpack functionality is called through node package manager (npm) and is configured in the **`package.json`** file, also in the project root.
 This file contains the various commands to call the webpack config scripts from the terminal, along with other support functionality (such as starting the dev server).
-To see which commands are available, or to add or edit new commands, review this file's **`"scripts":`** object.
-Commands are initiated in this format:
+To see which commands are available, or to add or edit new commands, review this file's **`"scripts": {}`** object.
+Commands are called in the following format:

-    npm <commandName>
+    npm run <commandName>

 ### config layout